HACManchester/Apps.Discourse/Docs/WindowsDev-Vagrant.md

 In this case this doesn't apply with a development setup.
 "./launcher rebuild app" is actually just a re-creation of the docker image which again doesn't apply

-### SMTP Config

-The smtp configuration for development is actually stored under

-  * config/environments/development.rb

-development is specified via the environment variale RAILS_ENV <br>
-to use a value other than localhost, comment out the block of code within config/environment.rb that's designed to throw an error if a value other than localhost is used

-### Test Login details

-testuser@testdomain.com / test
-testuser2@testdomain.com / test

 ### TODO

 Can't seem to get MailCatcher to work / recieve mails tried swaping the smtp address from localhost to 127.0.0.1 in case it was using the ip6 localhost address